Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 - Carolina and its opponent have posted more than 5.5 goals in 42 of 89 games this season.

-- The Hurricanes have been victorious in 14 of their 23 games when they were favored on the moneyline this season (60.9%).
+- In the 23 times this season the Hurricanes have been a moneyline favorite, they have finished 14-9 in those games.

-- The Devils have been the underdog eight times this season, and upset their opponent in four of those games.
+- The Devils have been made the underdog eight times this season, and upset their opponent four times.

-- New Jersey is 4-4 when it is the underdog by -105 or longer on the moneyline.
+- New Jersey is 4-4 when oddsmakers have made them underdogs of -105 or longer on the moneyline.

 Hurricanes Player Props